kevinhoxha/IMDb-Machine-Learning/README.md

 # IMDb-Machine-Learning

-Practice Machine Learning exercise completed using Python and Google Colaboratory.
+Machine learning exercise completed using Python and Google Colaboratory.